pyOpenSci/pyopensci.github.io/_tutorials/5-add-readme.md

 ---
-title: "Add a README file to your Python package"
+title: "5.
+Add a README file to your Python package"
 excerpt: "
   A README file is often the landing page that a user will use to understand your package.
 Learn about how to create a useful README file for your Python package."
 learning_objectives: